Get a property report and suburb profile for any property in West Ryde

 • Is it expensive to live in West Ryde?

-When it comes to renting, the average weekly rent for houses is $720, and for units, it's $580.
-These rental prices are quite high, especially when compared to the average weekly wage in West Ryde, which is $1,983.
-This wage is relatively high compared to the broader Sydney average, yet the high property and rental prices mean that a large portion of income would go towards housing costs.
+When it comes to renting, the average rent for houses is $720 per week, while units average $580 per week.
+These rental prices are relatively high, especially when compared to the average wage in West Ryde, which is $86,000 per year.
+This wage is slightly above the average income in Sydney, but the high property prices and rental costs mean a large portion of income would be dedicated to housing.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.